Tyrone Taylor Preview, Player Props: Brewers vs. Marlins

 Tyrone Taylor At The Plate

-- Taylor is hitting .209 with nine doubles, a triple, six home runs and six walks.
+- Taylor has 10 doubles, a triple, six home runs and six walks while batting .220.

-- Taylor has picked up a hit in 52.7% of his 55 games this year, with at least two hits in 14.5% of them.
+- Taylor has picked up a hit in 53.6% of his 56 games this season, with more than one hit in 16.1% of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.